 The snack area is as much of a learning experience as any other area in the preschool classroom.
 It is a perfect time to develop social skills, fine motor skills, and healthy eating habits.
-Parents are scheduled to provide snacks to share with the class on a rotating basis.
-Your child's teacher will notify you of any food allergies in your classroom.
+Preschool students who attend half day need to bring a snack from home.
+Students who attend full day will need to bring two snacks (one for the morning and one for the afternoon).
 Filtered water will be provided on-site.